 Chevening is an international program owned by the Government of the United Kingdom.
-This scholarship is not just restricted to doctors alone; but also for people who have distinguished themselves in their various careers as leaders willing to impact a global change.
+This scholarship is not just restricted to doctors alone; but also to people who have distinguished themselves in their various careers as leaders willing to impact global change.
 The scholarship for the 2021/2022 session is already closed, but as a young medical student, you can read more about them on their website, follow their updates, and stories of successful candidates, and start making plans on how to participate in 2022/2023.

 - Other Masters and Ph.D Scholarships in Universities Abroad

 There are over a hundred scholarship opportunities for both undergraduate, Masters and Ph.D students all over the world, especially for applicants from countries in Africa.
 There is a website that was created and dedicated especially to creating awareness for such positions.